 Best Metabolic Training Workout

-This type of workout is usually based on anaerobic exercises, so after the session you should end up sweating and breathing heavily (if you don’t, maybe something went wrong).
-However, although many people fear it, if done right, metabolic training can bring you a lot of benefits: prepare you for further high-intensity workouts, give you a longer calorie burn even after the training (you’re not exercising, but the calories are burning – is this magic?), help you build muscle mass, and improve your overall fitness level.
+This type of workout is usually based on anaerobic exercises, so after a session, you should end up sweating and breathing heavily (if you don’t, maybe something went wrong).
+However, although many people fear it, if done right, metabolic training can bring you a lot of benefits: prepare you for further high-intensity workouts, give you a longer calorie burn even after training (you’re not exercising, but the calories are burning – is this magic?), help you build muscle mass, and improve your overall fitness level.

 Simply speaking, the goal of a successful metabolic training is to complete a large amount of fitness routine in a short period of time, paying attention to your body and well-being.

 Before digging right into the action, take a few minutes for a short warm-up.
-Do the exercises one after another for 20-30 seconds per each, at low or medium intensity.
+Do the exercises one after another for 20-30 seconds per each, at a low or medium intensity.
 Feel free to add your favorite warm-up exercises to this routine.

 Warm up your legs by doing the squats, but remember to pay attention to your breathing – it’s going to get harder very soon!